Let's remember the good times.

 Discourse, you seductive devil

 If you hadn't noticed already, I'm a fan of what Discourse is doing.
 As mentioned when I relaunched foohonpie.com, I'm using it here and was test driving it for Imperial Conflict.
 That was 2 days ago.
 It was that fast that I decided to pull the trigger.
 Similar to my experience with Ghost, it ended up being something outside of the product offering itself that pushed me over.
-That "something", to be blunt, was its founder's personal blog.
+That "something", to be blunt, was one of its founders' personal blog.

 I've been reading Coding Horror casually for years.
 I say casually because it was only recently that I actually paid closer attention and realized that Jeff Atwood co-founded Stack Overflow.